knowledgetechnologyuhh/NICO-cad/Optimized for SLS/README.md

 * Improve Cable routing and management improvements
 * Improve Visual/aesthetics
 * Optimizations for printing using SLS, Multijet or similar technologies

-Licensed under the "Attribution-ShareAlike 3.0 Unported" license ( https://creativecommons.org/licenses/by-sa/3.0/ ) in compliance with the University of Hamburg's license for the NiCO-CAD files.

 ## Part: Head